 World Health Day: How effective are condoms?

-Since the 7th April 1948 the World Health Organisation has been at the forefront of addressing vital health issues across the globe and for over 70 years has continued to raise awareness of health topics with it’s impactful World Health Day.
+Since 7th April 1948, the World Health Organisation has been at the forefront of addressing vital health issues across the globe and for over 70 years continues to raise awareness of health topics every year on World Health Day.

 World Health Day FAQ: How effective are condoms?